 Post-awards ceremony, I asked the producer, Estefanía Ortiz, what initial advice she was given by the post-production jury after they had selected her project for collaboration.
 She was told to re-edit the film to be more humorous, and that it was too long (Estefanía Ortiz, 23 September 2011, interview).
 When the film was released, they had shaved eight minutes off of the film and hired an Argentine editor to complete the task.
-When I spoke with her in March 2012, she felt the win at San Sebastián helped them screen their film at other film festivals, such as the Miami Film Festival where it won the audience award in 2013, the Palm Springs International Film Festival where it was nominated for a discovery award and FIPRESCI award at Toronto.
+When I spoke with her in March 2012, she felt the win at San Sebastián helped them screen their film at other film festivals, such as the Miami Film Festival where it won the audience award in 2013, the Palm Springs International Film Festival where it won the 'New Voices/New Visions' special jury mention, and where it was nominated for a discovery award and FIPRESCI award at Toronto.
 The following year the film played in San Sebastián where it won the youth jury award.